-One such section is Publications, which is an excellent place to showcase your authority on your topic.
+One such section is Publications – an excellent place to showcase your authority on your topic.

-In this section, include content or resources you have created which are of value to your ideal clients.
-These could include books, eBooks, reports, whitepapers, or articles you have written.
+In this section, include content or resources you have created that are of value to your ideal clients.
+These could include books, eBooks, reports, whitepapers or articles you have written.

 Adding any honors and awards you and your business have received is an excellent way to establish your authority and credibility.

 Whether you are a business owner, salesperson, marketer, professional or executive, LinkedIn is one of the first places people will go to learn more about you.
-Take control of your personal brand and enhance your credibility by using the tips shared in this LinkedIn profile infographic to create a professional presence.
+Take control of your personal brand and enhance your professional credibility by using the tips shared in this LinkedIn Profile infographic.

-If you found this LinkedIn profile infographic helpful, please share this via social media to help others with their LinkedIn marketing efforts.
+If you found this LinkedIn profile infographic helpful, please share it via social media to help others with their LinkedIn marketing efforts.